Stathis-grk/Data-Analysis-Project-MySQL-Python-PowerBi/README.md

 ## Predictions
-Next 2 categorys - utilities
+Next 2 categories - utilities

 Probability of this prediction - 78% (utilities)

-Probability of another prediction: bonus - 3% rent - 14%
+Probability of another prediction: bonus - 3%

+rent - 14%